Length: 14 km

 The waterfall at the end is a good sight to see.

-Temperature in Vancouver area usually is not cold enough to freeze any waterfalls.
+Temperature in Vancouver area usually is not cold enough to completely freeze any waterfalls.
 However, once in a blue moon, during a cold snap, it is so cold in Vancouver that some waterfalls are at least half frozen.
 Norvan falls is one of them.
-In this post, there are some photos of half frozen Norvan Falls and some snowy sceneries for you to enjoy.
+In this post, there are some photos of half frozen Norvan Falls and some snowy sceneries around the falls for you to enjoy.